iamncdai/mssql-docker-compose/README.md

-# Microsoft SQL Sever on Mac - Apple Chip
+# Microsoft SQL Sever on Apple Silicon

 ## Configure Docker on Mac